Golubić Hydroelectric Power Plant

-Golubić Hydroelectric Power Plant is a hydroelectric power plant on river Butišnica located in Šibenik-Knin County, in central Dalmatia, Croatia.
+Golubić Hydroelectric Power Plant is a hydroelectric power plant on river Butižnica located in Šibenik-Knin County, in central Dalmatia, Croatia.

 The Golubić - Hydroelectric Power Plant is a small high-pressure diversion-type facility harnessing the Butišnica River water.
 The hydro plant is located 7 km north of the town of Knin, in the village of Golubić.

 It is operated by Hrvatska elektroprivreda.